Jack Broadbent (musician): Life and career

 He was born in Lincolnshire, England in a musical family.
 His father, Mick Broadbent, played bass guitar and keyboards in the late 1970s power pop outfit, Bram Tchaikovsky.
 Broadbent started his own musical journey by playing the drums, and did so in his father's band for a while.
 He moved towards the guitar when he thought that would help him in trying his hand at songwriting.
 When he was still a youth, his father took Broadbent to open mic nights to further his education.
 By the time he reached his early 20s, Broadbent spent several years busking, firstly in London and then further afield across Europe.
 During this time he developed his own methodology of playing slide guitar, using a well-worn steel whiskey flask as the slide.
 Being used to playing in altered or open tunings this came easily to Broadbent, who found street audiences appreciative of his playing.
 Broadbent noted, "I never really wanted to emulate anybody else's style, which is why I ended up going down a slightly more hard-hitting, brash, kind of route in my playing".
-In 2013, Broadbent recorded an EP, The Busking, in his London flat, with the aim to sell copies whilst he was busking on the streets.
+In 2013, Broadbent recorded an EP, The Busking CD, in his London flat, with the aim to sell copies whilst he was busking on the streets.
 The same year, Broadbent self-released his first album, Public Announcement, on which he recorded all of the instrumentation, in a residence in the Lake District on a digital four-track machine.
 In 2015, he self-released another album, Along the Trail of Tears.